Hanaa Malallah: Work

 Much of her work deals with themes around the "chaos of war" which she had experienced in Iraq.
 In particular, her work explores the search for identity in the aftermath of war, the destruction of cultural materials and the isolation of artists.

 Beginning in the 1970s, while still in Iraq, Malallah developed a technique which she called the ruins technique.
 Born out of the scarcity of art materials in war-ravaged Iraq, she turned to items that were readily available in her immediate surroundings, such as burnt paper, torn cloth, barbed wire, splintered wood and bullets.
 In an interview, the artist explains the philosophy behind the ruins technique:

 Due to the disenfranchisement of Iraqi female artists after the 2003 invasion of Iraq, many Iraqi women were subjugated to traditional gender roles and barred from being in spaces that they had once been the majority of-including art.
 Nonetheless, Hanaa has refused to gender her art despite much of her artwork being influenced by the chaos of the invasion.
 In Nusair's article she mentions that Malallah "argues that art has no gender, and its concern is the work and its aesthetics."
 Her belief in art being genderless is shown in her artwork titled She/He Has No Picture which she installed in 2019 in remembrance of those who died in a bombing of a Baghdad neighborhood.

-In an interview with Ruba Asfahani, Malallah speaks about her abstract art techniques, which is also her signature that includes the numbers "5.50.1.1.40.1.30.30.5" Each of these numbers correspond to the arabic alphabelt.
+In an interview with Ruba Asfahani, Malallah speaks about her abstract art techniques, which is also her signature that includes the numbers "5.50.1.1.40.1.30.30.5" Each of these numbers correspond to the arabic alphabet.
 Malallah mentions that these numbers of importance to her due to her knowledge corresponding with how the Mesopotamians wrote with shapes instead of letters, and how art can be understood through a logical order.
 In the interview, Malallah explains: "This has caused me to become much more sensitive to every line and every drop of paint in my work."